 It all hit the fan about a week ago when I was having a conversation in the kitchen with Bud.
 Boo was in the livingroom watching TV.
 I referred to Boo as “he” and she yelled across the house “SHE”.
 Definitely time for a new system.

 Mind you we are very careful when we are out in public with Boo and even when we do occasionally mess up we always correct ourselves (and I’m sure the wait staff or cashier thinks we’re insane).
 But for every day, around the house we needed to work it out.

-I read an article on the PFLAG website, titled, Darn Those New Names and Pronouns by Mary Boenke.
-In the article, Ms. Boenke mentions that her son’s gentle correction either during or immediately after a problem, along with his good humor in the situation, went a long way towards making the process easier.
+I read an article on the PFLAG website in which the author mentions that her son’s gentle correction either during or immediately after a problem, along with his good humor in the situation, went a long way towards making the process easier.
 She also relays that a friend of her son’s used the code word “bananas” to correct his friends and family without drawing more attention.

 I discussed the situation with Boo and she came up with a unique answer.
 She will sign the ASL sign for girl whenever we say “he” instead of “she”.

 The important thing for us to remember is to respect Boo’s change and try to honor her wishes.
 The important thing for Boo to remember is to be patient with us and try to treat the situation with a sense of humor.

 Have you ever been in a similar situation?
 If so, how did you handle it?